menicosia/cs-accept.node/bin/README.md

 I thought I'd be clever, deploy this all onto a c4.2xlarge and write all the data loading in a single perl script, so as to avoid lots of forking of the mysql client.
 That was harder than I'd like, here are some notes:

+[UPDATE] It's worse than it was before.
+However, these steps work if you can access the Internet:

+- apt install libdbi-perl
+- apt install libdbd-mysql-perl

+Old instructions below:

 1. Installing `DBD::mysql` is a pain on a bosh stemcell.
 Among others, you need to specify where to find the mysqld_config:
   - Become root.
     - ```cpan -fi DBI::DBD```